All Episodes

 Professor Stephen Hawking, often considered one of the brightest men on planet Earth, who authored A Brief History of Time, was guest lecturer.

-Stephen Hawking, after comments about the growth of population and scientific knowledge, stated clearly, the present, listen to this now, the present exponential growth cannot continue indefinitely, so what will happen?
+Stephen Hawking, after comments about the growth of population and scientific knowledge, stated, clearly, the present, listen to this now, the present exponential growth cannot continue indefinitely, so what will happen?

-One possibility is, we wipe ourselves out completely by some disaster, like nuclear war, There was a sick joke that the reason we have not been visited by extraterrestrials is that when a civilization reaches our stage of development, it becomes unstable and destroys itself.
+There was a sick joke that the reason we have not been visited by extraterrestrials is that when a civilization reaches our stage of development, it becomes unstable and destroys itself.

 Of course, he went on, it is possible that UFOs really do contain aliens, as many people believe, and the government is hushing it up.